yavuzyalcintas/AskAnonym/README.md

 - [ ] Send notification alerts after user actions
 - [ ] Implement topic logic to create questions with topic
 - [ ] Reply with gifs and images?
+- [ ] Download or share image with share button.
+Instagram twitter